 Your Honeymoon Can Start Where Your Wedding Day Ended

 Do you know what is more magical than a wedding in Costa Rica?
 Honeymooning in Costa Rica!
-Dozens of beautiful honeymoon worthy destinations are going to be within a quick drive away from your wedding location.
+Dozens of beautiful honeymoon worthy destinations are going to be within a quick drive away from your wedding venues.
 No additional flights, no need to repack, or plan another trip.
-Your honeymoon can begin as soon as you want!
+Your honeymoon can begin from your wedding destination, as soon as you want!

 Total Costa Rica Wedding Cost

-Your Costa Rica wedding cost can range dramatically.
+Your wedding at Costa Rica cost can range dramatically.

-To get started, it’s important to determine your budget, approximately how many people will be attending your wedding, and your Costa Rican wedding style.
-As we mentioned, an all-inclusive venue will typically be more fuss-free than a DIY wedding like our own but the cost usually reflects that.
+For starters, it’s important to determine your budget.
+Approximately how many people will be attending your wedding?
+How about your Costa Rican wedding style?
+As we mentioned, all-inclusive wedding venues will typically be more fuss-free than DIY wedding venues like our own but the cost usually reflects that.